Sparky015/AstralEngine/docs/Templates/Dev Cycle Documentation/SRS.md

 > understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate,
 > such as a top level data flow diagram or object class diagram, is often effective.

-### 2.3 User Classes and Characteristics
+### 2.3 Application Classes and Characteristics
 > Identify the various user classes that you anticipate will use this product.
-User classes may be differentiated based
+Application classes may be differentiated based
 > on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational
 > level, or experience.
 Describe the pertinent characteristics of each user class.
 Certain requirements may pertain only
 > to certain user classes.
 Distinguish the most important user classes for this product from those who are less important